 Aura Go is an Australian pianist whose practice encompasses performance, collaboration, curation, education and artistic research.
 Her curiosity and versatility have taken her across the globe, working as a soloist in concertos from Bach to Gubaidulina, as a recitalist, chamber musician and cross-disciplinary collaborator.
 She regularly collaborates with composers and is an advocate for new and underrepresented music.

 With pianist Tomoe Kawabata, Aura is a member of the acclaimed KIAZMA Piano Duo.
 Their CD Five Rocks in a Japanese Garden features first recordings of four-hand and two-piano works by significant Japanese composers.
 Other projects include a reimagining of JS Bach’s The Art of Fugue, a new interdisciplinary work One Space One, and the commissioning of new work, most recently Holly Harrison’s Crunch (2021).
 Aura also enjoys regular collaboration with cellist Timo-Veikko Valve (Australian Chamber Orchestra), with whom she has curated and presented recitals across Australia.
-Recently, Aura took a leading role as pianist-actor in the filmed stage adaptation of Paul Kildea's book 'Chopin's Piano', directed and co-written by Richard Pyros.
-Chopin’s Piano will tour nationally for Musica Viva Australia in 2023.
+Recently, Aura took a leading role as pianist-actor in stage adaptation of Paul Kildea's book 'Chopin's Piano', which toured nationally for Musica Viva in 2023.
 Aura has performed at international music festivals, most notably the Edinburgh Festival, Melbourne International Arts Festival, Australian Festival of Chamber Music, Kuhmo Chamber Music Festival and PianoEspoo.

 Aura is currently Head of Piano at the Sir Zelman Cowen School of Music and Performance at Monash University.
 A passionate educator, she has been visiting artist at the Fulbright College of Arts and Sciences at the University of Arkansas (USA), the Royal Academy of Music in Aarhus (Denmark) and the Feliks Nowowiejski Academy of Music in Bydgoszcz (Poland).
 She has taught piano at Yale College (USA) and the Sibelius Academy (Finland).
 She has coached chamber music at the Melbourne Conservatorium of Music and the Australian Youth Orchestra.
 Following studies at the Victorian College of the Arts and the Australian National Academy of Music, Aura completed her Master of Music at the Yale School of Music.
 She attained her doctorate from the Sibelius Academy, University of the Arts Helsinki, where her artistic research explored embodied imagination, creativity, and collaboration in music performance.
 Read more at www.aurago.net